thurgoodj34xr/cupid-code-demo/Documentation/user_manual.md

 Start by adding a picture of yourself by clicking the little camera icon.
 You will then be prompted select an image from your computer.
 **Developer Tip:** Select an image that will help cupids recognize you for smoother and faster interactions.

 Continue filling out all your information.
 Please provide an email that you actively monitor for news and updates about your account.
-Remember to create strong password, see [Password Requirements](##Password-Requirements) for more information.
+Remember to create strong password, see [Password Requirements](#password-requirements) for more information.

 Ensure that you provide your relationship goals so that we can best serve you.
 Please make sure that your information is accurate before hitting *Sign Up*, though you can later change this information if needed.
 ### Cupid Account
 Start by adding a picture of yourself by clicking the little camera icon.
 You will then be prompted select an image from your computer.
 **Developer Tip:** Select an image that will help users recognize you for smoother and faster interactions.
 Ensure that your profile picture is profession as you are representing Cupid Code.

 Continue filling out all your information.
 Please provide an email that you actively monitor for news and updates about your account.
-Remember to create strong password, see [Password Requirements](##Password-Requirements) for more information.
+Remember to create strong password, see [Password Requirements](#password-requirements) for more information.

 ### Password Requirements
 TODO: ADD requirements

+## Editing Account Information
+## Adding Cupid Cash
+## Date Simulator
+## AI Assistance
+## AI Chat
+## Selecting a Cupid
+## FAQ